Phase Transitions for Random Walk Asymptotics on Free Products of Groups: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to the Research and Technology Office at TU Graz, NAWI-Graz and German Research Foundation (DFG) grant GI 746/1-1, as well as to the European Science Foundation (ESF) for the activity ``Random Geometry of Large Interacting Systems and Statistical Physics'', for supporting this project.
+The authors are grateful to the Research and Technology Office at TU Graz, NAWI-Graz, the German Research Foundation (DFG) grant GI 746/1-1 and the Austrian Academy of Science (\"OAW), as well as to the European Science Foundation (ESF) for the activity ``Random Geometry of Large Interacting Systems and Statistical Physics'', for supporting this project.